 Lifeslittlesteps.com is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read full Disclosure here.

-Who Would Be a Good Candidate for Diabetic Socks?
+Who Would Be a Good Candidate for Diabetic Footwear?

-- People who have fungal infections in their feet
+- Individuals battling fungal infections in their feet

-- People who have had bacterial infections in their feet
+- Those who have endured bacterial infections in their feet

 What Are the Benefits of Diabetic Socks?